little-hell/little-hell-example/README.md

 # zendoom

-Zendoom is a hyper-minimalist fork of Chocolate Doom that aims to:
+Zendoom is the [MINIX](https://en.wikipedia.org/wiki/Minix) of Doom ports.
+It's a hyper-minimalist fork of Chocolate Doom that aims to:
-- Have the smallest, easiest to understand version of the Doom codebase, by throwing backwards compatibility to the wind (if necessary).
+- Have the smallest, easiest to study version of the Doom codebase, by throwing backwards compatibility to the wind (if necessary).
+That means:
     - Doom v1.9 only.
 No Doom II, FreeDoom, Strife, Hexen, Heretic, etc.
     - No DeHackEd.
     - No total conversion support (WAD merging/DeuTex stuff).